 The next big innovation is the Internet of Things (IoT).
 An IoT can be any device that is connected with a simple sensor or a smart phone or a wearable smart watch via internet.
 Google’s Nest has been one of their highest sold household products.
 This intelligent device analyzes information about a user’s comfort level and based on the data gathered, it automatically sets the temperature.
 The Nest not only controls thermostats, but also a lot of electrical appliances, light bulbs, and switches can be connected to the smart phones through IOTs.
 It has made customers’ lives easier, and most importantly it has helped customers save energy significantly.
 Energy companies encourage their customers to take advantage of these devices.
 Even though there were some security concerns initially, these leading companies have started taking major steps to address that issue.
 “We are looking at a future in which companies will indulge in digital Darwinism, using IoT, AI and machine learning to rapidly evolve in a way we’ve never seen before," (Brian Solis, 2018).

 Wearable smart watches have been around for a few years now.
 However, the latest innovations by companies like Apple and Fitbit, have been revolutionary.
 “New smartwatches can detect if an elderly person has fallen and will call emergency services if they lie motionless for more than one minute, a feature that has been heralded as a "game changer" in the wearable market.”
 (Margi Murphy, 2018).
-The usage of these watches has not only been observed within senior citizens, but also in all age groups. “[The people] with the trackers managed 4.8 days activity a month on average - compared with 3.5 days among those without such devices” (Rand Europe, 2018).
+The usage of these watches has not only been observed within senior citizens, but also in all age groups. “[The people] with the trackers managed 4.8 days activity a month on average - compared with 3.5 days among those without such devices.”
+(Rand Europe, 2018).
 Recently, Apple released the new version of their watches which can read heartbeats and alert the user in case of any abnormalities.
 In future, they are going to come up with even more improved versions of these wearable devices.

 Conclusion